MediaComem/comem-archidep/ex/azure-setup.md

 > :gem: If you connect to your server using `ssh john_doe@W.X.Y.Z`, then
 > `john_doe` is your username and `W.X.Y.Z` is your public IP address.

+## :checkered_flag: What have I done?

+You have used a popular Infrastructure-as-a-Service (IaaS) cloud service (Microsoft Azure) to set up a virtual machine for your own use.
+You are renting this virtual machine for a monthly fee (using your free education credits).

+You have used what you have learned about the command line and SSH to connect to this virtual machine and perform some basic setup steps in preparation for future deployment exercises.

 ### :classical_building: Architecture